NSF’s Elizabeth Jones Named to 2018 Notable Women in Marketing List

-Elizabeth Jones, Vice President of Global Marketing, Communications & Regulatory Affairs at global public health and safety organization NSF International, was recognized in the Crain’s Detroit Business 2018 Notable Women in Marketing listing, published on October 8, 2018.
+Elizabeth Jones, Vice President of Global Marketing, Communications & Regulatory Affairs at global public health and safety organization NSF, was recognized in the Crain’s Detroit Business 2018 Notable Women in Marketing listing, published on October 8, 2018.

 Jones joined Ann Arbor-based NSF in 2009.
 She directs marketing, communications and regulatory affairs for the organization which also includes five global divisions covering 12 industry sectors related to important human health and safety issues – water quality, food quality and safety, health sciences, sustainability and management systems.